 - Reduced water flow or water pressure in your home

 You might need to call a plumber to take a look at a water softener stuck in regeneration.

 If you have rusty water from your water softener after the backwash cycle, the most common cause is iron in your water supply.

 Iron fouls the resin bed over time, creating orange-brown rust stains.
 The best way to prevent rusty softened water after regeneration is to install an iron pre-filter that prevents iron from getting into the softener.

 How often should my water softener regenerate?

-The frequency of regeneration depends on the type of system you own.
-A time-based softener will regenerate at a set time every two or three days, while a demand-initiated water softener will regenerate based on how many gallons of water have passed through the system.
+How often a water softener should regenerate depends on the type of system you own.
+A time-based softener will regenerate at a set time every few days, while a demand-initiated water softener will regenerate about once a week, based on how many gallons of water have passed through the system.

 Should a water softener regenerate every day?